 Mod.
-No. Date Description of Modifications 01 9/ /19/2016 Inserted certain deadlines, including the deadlines for submitting questions and Full Applications.
+No. Date Description of Modifications 01 7/7/2017 Inserted certain deadlines, including the deadlines for submitting questions and Full Applications.
 See Cover Page and Required Documents Checklist.
-Clarified Budget and Instructions, see Section I.D of the FOA.
-Clarified Technical Performance Targets and Deliverables, see Section I.E of the FOA.
-Revised Award Overview Information, see Section II.A of the FOA.
-Revised approximate number of days to submit a Full Application, See Section IV.A.3 of the FOA.
+Revised Total Amount to be Awarded.
+See Cover Page and Section II.A of the FOA.
+Updated language in Section I.D of the FOA to indicate Full Application Phase of the FOA.
+Updated expected Start Date for Funding Agreements.
+See Section II.A of the FOA.
 Revised the following sections of the FOA to provide guidance on required application forms and the content and form of Full Applications and Replies to Reviewer Comments: Required Documents Checklist and Sections IV.D, IV.E, and IV.G of the FOA.
-Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).
+Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE ( https://arpa-e-foa.energy.gov ).
 Inserted criteria that ARPA-E will use to evaluate Full Applications, see Section V.A.2 of the FOA.
 Inserted criteria that ARPA-E will use to evaluate Replies to Reviewer Comments in Section V.A.3 of the FOA.
-Clarified Program Policy Factors to include the U.S. Manufacturing Plan under Relevance to ARPA-E Mission Advancement, see Section V.B.1 of the FOA.
-Inserted information on the anticipated announcement and award determined for the SOL dates, see Section V.C of the FOA.
-Inserted information concerning Full Application Notifications, see Continue Mit A 2 of the EQA Section VI.A.3 of the FUA.
-Inserted Administrative and National Policy Requirements, see Section VII B of the EQA Section VI.B of the FOA.
+Inserted information on the anticipated announcement and award dates, see Section V.C of the FOA.
+Inserted information concerning Full Application Notifications, see Section VI.A.3 of the FOA.
+Inserted Administrative and National Policy Requirements, see Section VI.B of the FOA.
 Inserted Reporting Requirements, see Section VI.C of the FOA.
-Inserted Determination of Eventional Girgumster even (DEC) Inserted Determination of Exceptional Circumstances (DEC) Dequirement, see Section VIII 5 of the EOA